Kishore (actor, born 1974): Early life and education

-Kishore was born on 14 August 1974 in Channapatna, a town in the southern part of India's Karnataka State.
+Kishore was born on 14 August 1974 in Channapatna, a town in the southern part of Karnataka.
 His father was a professor and mother, a homemaker.
 Kishore completed a major part of his schooling in Kunigal, Karnataka, and college education in National College, Bangalore.
 This was where he started off with theatre doing plays in Kannada such as Teregalu and Samrata Ashoka.
 He then did his master's degree in Kannada literature from Bangalore University.
 He took up teaching in a college in Bangalore where he worked for two years and then as an assistant to fashion designer Vidyasagar, a professor from National Institute of Fashion Technology (NIFT).
 His uncle was cultural critic D. R. Nagaraj.
 He is married to his college sweetheart Vishalakshi.
 During this time, he worked as a salesman for newspapers Deccan Herald and Prajavani.